Section 138 Road Act

 Driveway permits

-After your driveway construction is complete and the final inspection has been carried out, note that City of Newcastle does not issue a formal "Certificate of Approval" or "Certificate of Completion" for driveway works.
+If you have booked and paid for a final inspection, note that City of Newcastle does not issue a formal "Certificate of Approval" or "Certificate of Completion" for driveway works.

 Instead, you will receive an email from the us confirming that: